 Alcohol Detox: We provide medically supervised alcohol detox that helps alleviate and eliminate many alcohol withdrawal symptoms.
 Completing a formal detox program provides a person with greater opportunity for successful completion of the next steps in recovery treatment.

 Inpatient Residential: Round-the-clock treatment helps people learn to embrace their new sobriety while avoiding temptations that may exist if they return home too quickly.
-Regular medical and psychological support on a daily basis helps keep a person focused on their recovery and explore the origins of their alcoholism.
+Additionally, regular medical and psychological support on a daily basis helps keep a person focused on their recovery and explore the origins of their alcoholism.

-Partial Hospitalization Program (PHP): PHP is more time-intensive than IOP, with treatment sessions scheduled for six or more hours per day for at least five days per week.
+Partial Hospitalization Program (PHP): PHP sessions are scheduled for six or more hours per day for at least five days per week.
 The client will either live at home or in a sober living house.
 This helps prepare them for step-down treatment after leaving PHP.

 12-Step Recovery: Our Collaborative Recovery program involves having a 12-step program tailored to the specific needs of each client.
 In addition, we use several methods, including therapy, medical, psychological, and spiritual approaches, and monitor the client’s progress through the entire program.

 If you or someone you love needs help with alcohol addiction, Ocean Hills can help turn your life around.
 We offer detox, inpatient rehab, and outpatient services designed to treat alcohol addiction here in Orange County.
+Our services are available near Huntington Beach, Anaheim, and Santa Ana.
 We also treat any accompanying mental health issues as well.
 Contact Ocean Hills today for more information.
 Call 833-538-0624 now and let us give you the help you need.